 Take That then proceeded to unbuckle his belt, jump in the air, and almost take off his pants.
 They get caught around his ankles and the change in his pockets goes flying across the room.
-Standing in his underwear, Boyzone attempts his first real joke: Do you think gay dudes know about prison?
+Standing in his underwear Boyzone attempts his first real joke: Do you think gay dudes know about prison?
 They’d love it.
 There is lots of gay sex in there.
-The room is silent.
+Silence in the room.
 The audience continued to be silent for another four minutes and thirty five seconds, the entirety of the guy’s set.
-Eventually, the dude just waddled off stage, never taking the time to pull up his pants.
-Reflecting on that moment made me think about all the other terrible things that happen in the cesspool of sadness that is the stand-up comedy scene .
-Below, I asked some comedian friends to tell me about the worst things they’ve ever experienced at an open mic.
+Eventually the dude just waddled off stage, never taking the time to pull up his trousers.
+Reflecting on that moment made me think about all the other terrible things that happen in the cesspool of sadness that is the stand up scene .
+Below I asked some comedian friends to tell me about the worst things they’ve ever experienced at an open mic.
 I also took their photos.

 I was at a mic years ago, getting ready to perform with a couple of friends.
 This guy walks into the cafe wearing a shirt that said “I love my foreskin.”
-Right on the front, and in big letters—I love my foreskin.
-We all thought he might be a problem but for most of the night, he was harmless.
+Right on the front.
+In big letters.
+I love my foreskin.
+We all thought he might be a problem but for most of the night he was harmless.
 He drank quietly in the back.
 I get on stage and start doing my jokes.
 This guy looks at my hijab and starts yelling out: “Ramadan sucks!
-I hate Ramadan!
+I hate ramadan!
 RAMADAN SUCKS!”
 The host was nice enough to kick him out but, like, really?
-I have nothing against foreskins but he clearly thought I hated… his?
+I have nothing against foreskins but he clearly thought I hated….his?

 I went to see my don’t-call-me-your-boyfriend-in-public boyfriend at an open mic a couple years ago.
 He was “working on some new material.”
 Because our riffs made me laugh and the sex was incredible, I went.
-Every comedian bombs, sure, but his set was like Hiroshima—devastatingly bad.
-His first joke netted scattered laughs (something about a bad childhood), his second joke got a quiet rumble, and his third joke didn’t exist.
+Every comedian bombs, sure, but his set was like Hiroshima.
+Devastatingly bad.
+His first joke netted scattered laughs (something about a bad childhood, natch), his second joke got a quiet rumble, his third joke didn’t exist.
 There was no joke.
 Just rage whispers into the ether.
 When we all realized he’d run out of material with four minutes to go, my not boyfriend ramped up to nuclear.
-Embarrassed by his own performance, he threw a chair, kicked a mic stand, and stormed off the stage in a noxious mushroom cloud of fuck what you plebes think.
+Hot-rage embarrassed at his own performance, he threw a chair, kicked a mic stand, and stormed off the stage in a noxious mushroom cloud of fuck what you plebes think.
 He exploded right out of the bar and onto the street.
 Everyone watched him go.
 We dated for another six months.

 Ana-Marija Stojic, Comedian

-It was my first stand-up set ever.
-I was the second to last person on at an open mic.
+It was my first standup set ever.
+I was the second last person on at an open mic.
 It was two in the morning.
-I had spent hours watching a bunch of acts make dick jokes of different flavors, which I expected.
+I had spent hours watching a bunch of acts make dick jokes of different flavours, which I expected.
 I also saw people do a bunch of sexist, racist, and plain hateful material, which I did not expect.
-I felt uncomfortable, but I stayed.
+I felt uncomfortable but I stayed.
 I had my game face on and I wanted to do what I set out to.
 Besides, the host can’t control what the people say.
 It’s an open mic.
 My set lasted a total of three minutes.
 I think I got one laugh.
-I get off stage feeling kind of defeated and the host says to me, “don't worry about it, you're a woman, we'll just stare at your boobs.”
+I get off stage feeling kind of defeated and the host says to me, “don't worry about it, you're a woman we'll just stare at your boobs.”
 Oh, great.
-Finally, someone who sees my potential.
+Finally someone who sees my potential.
 I thought, it's official, nobody wants me here.
 I didn't do stand up again for another six months.
 I don't remember what made me start again, I was very drunk during this time in my life.
-I do remember thinking: Fuck it, I'm going to do it anyway.
+I do remember thinking: fuck it, I'm gonna do it anyway.

 Follow Graham Isador on Twitter.